 With this method of decision-making, group members discuss ideas, develop plans, and agree on a decision in the best interest of the entire group or common goal.
 The group is committed to finding solutions that everyone supports or can at least agree on.
 Working toward a consensus agreement ensures that all opinions, ideas, and concerns are taken into account.
 By listening to each other, the group comes up with proposals that work for everyone.

 With the consensus decision-making approach, no final decision should be made against the will of an individual or a minority.
 Significant concerns can block proposals and prevent them from going forward.
 The whole group needs to work together to find solutions that address any concerns rather than ignoring minority opinions.
-You might want to use a mind map or decision tree or try dialogue mapping to record any potential solutions you and your group come up with.
+You might want to use a mind map, decision tree, Visual Activities, or try dialogue mapping to record any potential solutions you and your group come up with.

 Pros of using a consensus decision-making approach